Private Equity

 The featured stories are high-level and provide good context without diving into quantitative analysis or the intricacies of valuations, structuring deals, etc. Instead, Finkel discusses key topics like fundraising, sourcing new markets, selecting management, and applying private equity principles to non-profit organizations.

-One reviewer said it was “A good read for someone wanting a qualitative insight into the world of private equity funds, portfolio companies, and venture capital.
+One reviewer said it was “A good read for someone wanting a qualitative insight into the world of private equity funds, private equity deals, portfolio companies, and venture capital.
 Conversations with reputed investors reveal key considerations of an investment thesis – allowing the reader to compare and contrast different strategies for success.”

 Buy The Masters of Private Equity and Venture Capital on Amazon.